A Note to Small Backyard Court Customers

 PickleBall

 Pickleball presents an interesting challenge with sports tile surfaces because the surface is plastic and the ball is plastic.
 In other backyard paddle sports, the ball is typically a low pressure tennis ball that can be hit full force, but not travel as far.
 With plastic pickleball balls, players frequently complain that sports tile courts have dead spots all around the court.
-There are new rubber-infused tile products available that combat this issue.
+There are new rubber-infused tile products we have available that combat this issue.

 Pickleball presents an interesting challenge with sports tile surfaces because the surface is plastic and the ball is plastic.
 In other backyard paddle sports, the ball is typically a low pressure tennis ball that can be hit full force, but not travel as far.
 With plastic pickleball balls, players frequently complain that sports tile courts have dead spots all around the court.
-There are new rubber-infused tile products available that combat this issue.
+There are new rubber-infused tile products we have available that combat this issue.

 A Note About Buying Used Floors